mojimoon/bangumi-anime-ranking/README.md

-# Bangumi Ranking Analysis
+# Bangumi Anime Ranking

-Yet another [Bangumi](https://bgm.tv/) ranking analysis project.
+Yet another [Bangumi](https://bgm.tv/) anime ranking analysis project.

-- Only anime is considered.
 - Last Update: 2023-04-30
 - Entries: 6565 (= 7673 all ranked animes - 1108 restricted entries)
-- Refer to [Bangumi API](https://bangumi.github.io/api/) for everything about API.
 - As there are too many files, you cannot preview all of them on Github.
-You can clone this repo and view the files locally.
+Clone this repo and view the files locally.
 - Enjoys!

 ## Usage